 YES!
 Ask your doctor about the safe and effective hepatitis B vaccine and protect yourself and your loved ones for a lifetime.
-The CDC recommends that all infants, children and adults up to age 59 receive the hepatitis B vaccine.
+The CDC recommends that all infants, children, adults up to age 59, and adults 60 and older who are at high-risk for infection receive the hepatitis B vaccine.
 Outside the U.S., the World Health Organization recommends that all infants, children, adolescents up to age 18, and high-risk adults receive the vaccine.
 Remember, it only takes a few shots for a lifetime of protection!